top of page

 Memories of Skin - Research

-Therefore, I will distinguish between two phases of the project: Phase 1 describes my practical research and performance prior to the pandemic and determines the effects of touch and closer proximities in a performance on audience members and performers.
+Phase 1 focuses on my practical research and performances conducted prior to the pandemic.
+It explores the effects of touch and closer proximities on both audience members and performers during live performances.

-How do participants experience touch during a performance?
+How do participants experience touch during performances?

 How has our relationship to touch changed during the pandemic?

-How does a memory of touch effect us?
+How do memories of touch impact us?

-Can we remember and re-value touch?
+Can we remember and revalue touch in alternative ways?